-This report presents a review of the literature on potential education indicators and outcome measures in a wide range of disciplines.
-This exploration has led us far from the standard education field, which we discuss in the following sections: Part I, Chapter 2, and Part V. Because the CIW aims to assess both current wellbeing and the sustainability of our current lifestyle patterns in Canada, in Part I, Chapter 3 we began with some broad questions concerning the definition of an educated populace, such as:
+This report presents a review of the literature on potential education curricula in a wide range of disciplines.
+The exploration leads far from the standard Western education fields, which we discuss in the following sections: Part I, Chapter 2, and Part V. Because GNH values and principles include both wellbeing and the sustainable lifestyle patterns, in Part I, Chapter 3 we began with some broad questions concerning the definition of an educated populace, such as: